huijiewei/resolid-react-router-hono/README.md

       // Entry file
       entryFile: "server.vercel.ts", // default is server.ts
       nodeVersion: 22, // default is 22
-      // Some packages will introduce binary packages according to different platforms.
-The binary packages are not in the same directory during installation, such as @node-rs/bcrypt
-      copyParentModules: ["@node-rs/bcrypt"],
     }),
   ],
 } satisfies Config;